f13end/Crypto-Investor-Tools/Contributing.md

 ## Adding to the List

-- Please add the content to the `README.md` file and make sure that the edited list is in alphabetical order.
+- Please add the content to the `README.md` file.
 - Submit a pull request.

 ## Removing from the List